helm/helm/docs/faq.md

 These commands have also retained their older verbs as aliases, so you can continue to use them in either form.

+### Automatically creating namespaces

+When creating a release in a namespace that does not exist, Helm 2 created the namespace.
+Helm 3 follows the behavior of other Kubernetes objects and returns an error if the namespace does not exist.

 ## Installing

 ### Why aren't there Debian/Fedora/... native packages of Helm?